How to Build a Niche Website That Can Make $5000+ a Month

 Writing and Publishing Content

-- Get first 20+ articles up as soon as possible
+- Get the first 20+ articles up as soon as possible

-- Pick a regular schedule after that (once a day, 3 a week, 4 a month…)
+- Then pick a regular schedule after that and try to stick to it (once a day, 3 a week, 4 a month…)

 - Pillar = longer and more valuable